How to Win at Enterprise Automation: Think Big, Start Small, Validate and Move On (Part 1 of 2)

 “The level of automation in these factories is incredible.
 Adidas is using this Speedfactory concept to produce customized shoes—on demand—for consumers in specific cities, based on local environmental factors, habits, and consumer lifestyles.”

-Appian: That’s a remarkable story.
-It really says a lot about the benefits of automation and customized manufacturing.
-But the flip side of that story is the fear factor, the fear that automation will replace people.
+Appian: But the flip side of that story is the fear factor—the fact that people are worried about automation replacing them.
 Is this something we should be concerned about?
-What do you make of the fear and loathing of automation and job displacement?
+What do you make of the fear of automation and job displacement?

 Zhang: There is nothing to hide.
 There will be job displacement.
 But most of the jobs that will be lost, will be jobs that people don’t want to do—jobs where people can’t match the consistency and quality of automation.
 Or, it could be that automation displaces work that is dangerous for people to do.

-Appian: So, you expect to see automation add more high-quality jobs to the economy, like managing and supervising, and creating stuff.
-On the flip side, though, you expect low-wage, low-skilled jobs to disappear.
+Appian: So, you expect automation to add more high-quality jobs to the economy, like managing and supervising, and creating stuff.
+On the other hand, though, you expect low-wage, low-skilled jobs to disappear.

 Zhang: Yes.
 Low-skilled, repetitive, labor will be replaced.
 There’s no doubt about that.